 In case you’re just now finding out about America Recycles Day, take a look at my handy cheat sheet — it’ll clue you in to what you need to know and, most important, how you can help celebrate.

-- During last year’s America Recycles Day, there were more than 2,000 recycling events held across the country, with more than 2.1 million participants.
-Throughout the day, 3.77 million pounds of recyclables were collected — the environmental equivalent (in terms of greenhouse gas) of taking 280 cars off the road permanently.
+2. During last year’s America Recycles Day, there were more than 2,000 recycling events held across the country, with more than 2.1 million participants.
+Throughout the day, 3.77 million pounds of recyclables were collected — the environmental equivalent (in terms of greenhouse gas) of taking 280 cars off the road permanently.1

-- The current rate of recycling in America is 34.7 percent.
-The organizers of America Recycles Day are hoping that their efforts will help continue the 30-year trend of increasing recycling efforts each year.
+3. The current rate of recycling in America is 34.7 percent.2 The organizers of America Recycles Day are hoping that their efforts will help continue the 30-year trend of increasing recycling efforts each year.

-- Consider America Recycles Day as a chance to make resolutions for the coming year.
+8. Consider America Recycles Day as a chance to make resolutions for the coming year.
 Are there areas for improvement in your home recycling practices?
 For me, this year I’m resolving to start a compost pile once and for all, so I can turn food scraps into rich nutrients for my garden, rather than send them to the landfill.
-For you, it might be getting better about recycling items from the bathroom, or finding a place that accepts batteries and electronics for recycling.
+For you, it might be getting better about composting, or, it could be something like finding a place that accepts batteries for recycling.